Blog

 Aging can bring natural physical limitations to your aging parent’s ability to drive safely.
 Early dementia may cause confusion which can lead to impaired driving by causing frequent stops or distracted driving.
 Confusion can also cause your parent to get panicky, which is not a healthy time to be trying to drive a vehicle down the freeway at high speeds or even trying to navigate road construction that makes familiar places look unfamiliar.
 And as winter months come into season, roadways provide even more obstacles that require quick thinking and being fully alert to surroundings to keep everyone on the roads safe.

 Each year brings a new evaluation of what your aging parent can safely continue doing and what may no longer be safe.
-Hiring an elder care professional to help your parent with rides to and from places might be the next step you’ll need to take to keep your parent safe while retaining her freedom of living at home.
+Hiring an Elder Home Care professional to help your parent with rides to and from places might be the next step you’ll need to take to keep your parent safe while retaining her freedom of living at home.